Tomat7/ACpower3/README.md

 See some details here https://github.com/Tomat7/ACpower

-Worked, but not wide tested.
+Worked, but not widely tested yet.
 See example to find used PINs.